 The pelvic floor muscles, along with other tissues, stretch from your tailbone in the back to your pubic bone in the front.
 The muscles support your bladder and your bowel.
 The urethra, which takes urine (pee) out of your body, and your rectum, which allows feces (poop) to move out of your body, pass through the muscles and tissues of the pelvic floor.

-Men with certain health and sexual health issues can benefit from doing Kegel exercises.
+People assigned male at birth (AMAB) with certain health and sexual health issues can benefit from doing Kegel exercises.
 These exercises may help you:

 To do Kegel exercises, you have to find the muscles that you need to exercise.
 There are three muscles you need to find and flex to complete a correct Kegel exercise.

 The BC muscle is the main one involved in doing Kegel exercises, with the other two muscles doing less of the work.
 You can find this muscle by stopping your urine stream while you’re peeing.

 You can try feeling your PC muscle by attempting to draw your penis in toward your body, making it shorter.
 You may feel like your scrotum is being pulled upward.